AlloyCI/alloy_ci/doc/README.md

 The Webhook secret you selected before will go to the `GITHUB_SECRET_TOKEN` variable.

-On this page you will also find some OAuth credentials.
+**Important:** On this page you will also find some OAuth credentials.
 Unfortunately, due to a bug in GitHub's OAuth system, we cannot use these credentials for the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` variables.
 We will need to create a new OAuth application in order to allow users to sign up via GitHub.

-If you prefer your users to manually create an account, and then linking that account to their GitHub accounts, you can use these credentials and skip the next step.
+If you prefer your users to **manually create an account**, and then link that account to their GitHub accounts, you can use these credentials and skip the next step.